HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 {{ figure_markup(
   image="content-encoding.png",
-  caption="HTML document content-encoding.",
-  description="Stacked bar chart, showing 28% of desktop and mobile HTML documents are being compressed with Brotli, 58% of desktop and mobile documents are being compressed with Gzip, and 14% of desktop and 13% of mobile HTML documents are not being compressed at all.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=1176900527&format=interactive", sheets_gid="1434175283", sql_file="content_encoding.sql",
+  caption="HTML document content encoding.", description="Stacked bar chart, showing 28% of desktop and mobile HTML documents are being compressed with Brotli, 58% of desktop and mobile documents are being compressed with Gzip, and 14% of desktop and 13% of mobile HTML documents are not being compressed at all.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=1176900527&format=interactive", sheets_gid="1434175283", sql_file="content_encoding.sql",
 ) }}

 Are HTML documents being compressed?
 How many?
 How?
 86% of them are—with 58% (down 5.8% since last year) overall being gzip-compressed, and 28% (up 6.1%) being compressed using Brotli.
-To summarize, slightly more documents are being compressed, and compressed more effectively.
+Overall, slightly more documents are being compressed, and compressed more effectively.

 ### Languages